influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.14/introduction/getting-started.md

     parent: Introduction
 ---

-Use Telegraf (an agent written in Go) to collect and write metrics into InfluxDB or other supported outputs.
+Use Telegraf to collect and write metrics into InfluxDB and other supported outputs.

 To get up and running, do the following: